swozzy/tic-tac-toe/README.md

 * #### Installing Necessary Libraries
    * Pylint
     1. Open a terminal
     2. Type in ```python -m pip install pylint``` and press Enter
     3. The download should complete automatically.

-     For help, please see Pylint's website's instructions: https://www.pylint.org/#install
+    For additional help, please see Pylint's website's instructions: https://www.pylint.org/#install

    * Pytest
     1. Open a terminal
     2. Type in ```pip install -U pytest``` and press Enter
     3. The download should complete automatically.

-     For help, please see Pytest's website's instructions: https://docs.pytest.org/en/3.0.1/getting-started.html
+    For further help, please see Pytest's website's instructions: https://docs.pytest.org/en/3.0.1/getting-started.html

 * #### Downloading Github Code
   1. You're probably in this repository already, but if not, please follow this link: https://github.com/swozzy/tic-tac-toe/tree/main